Mandrusian/VSaturn/README.md

 # IMPORTANT!
 YouTube is the Only Stable Download Function Right Now
 ## If you try using Soundlocud Downloader, The Application Will Crash

+## VSaturn Dependencies

+Python 3.x
+PyQt6 (for the graphical interface) yt-dlp (for downloading media) ffmpeg (an external tool used by yt-dlp for processing media)

 ## Wiki: https://mandrusian.github.io/VSaturn/index.html